Handy HintsHow to Make Compost at Home: A Step-by-Step Guide

 Why should you put leaves in plastic garbage bags?

-The reason I don’t throw the leaves away in brown yard waste bags is the number of nutrients they’ll add back into the garden for next year.
+I don’t throw the leaves away in brown yard waste bags because of the number of nutrients they’ll add back into the garden for next year.

-If you’re able to grow your own vegetables or just like gardening then you’ll appreciate the benefits of recycling waste products from not only your garden but also your house.
+If you’re able to grow your vegetables or just like gardening, you’ll appreciate the benefits of recycling waste products from your garden and your house.

 We try to throw as many fruit and veg odds and ends in the compost bin rather than the “green bin” as it will add “Free” goodness to the garden.